Earlz/uniwire/README.md

 0. checksum of length and type (4 bits)
 0. Length in bytes (1 byte)
 0. data (variable)
+0. attempt number (byte)
-0. CRC checksum of entire packet (not counting calibration) (2 bytes)
+0. CRC checksum of entire packet (not counting calibration) (1 byte) (excluded if data length is 0)
 0. release channel to low for 1 cycle (so that next clock sync packet is identifiable)

 The various types of packets determine the data format

-0x00: plain data
+0x00: broadcast plain data

 Plain data, broadcast for every device to make use of.
+If the top bit of this type is set, then it isconsidered non-durable, and does not need ACK or Error responses

 0x01: (from master) Device query

 A device query packet.
 To save tranmission and initialization times, this is cut as short as possible.
 The length field is set to the device ID being requested, and the data has a length of 0.
-IF the bottom bit of the Type byte is set, it is treated as a device query packet
+IF the bottom bit of the Type byte is set, it is treated as a device query packet.

 0x02: (from slave only) Query response

 A message to the master to indicate that the device exists.
 Length can optionally be a non-zero value to indicate additional information: (TBD)

-0x03: (from master only) Slave OK To Send
+0x0E: (from master only) Slave OK To Send

 Another special packet where the length field is actually the device ID.
-This is a message from the master to tell a host that it should send whatever data it needs
+This is a message from the master to tell a host that it should send whatever data it needs.
+Non durable

-0x 04: Acknowledge
+0x0D: Acknowledge

 A special packet that drops everything down to a more simplistic format.